-- Demonstrated high level of undergraduate teaching skills, including the ability to lecture to large numbers and conduct small group seminars and tutorials effectively. - Ability to provide a significant contribution to the graduate and postgraduate programme including the supervision of Honours, Masters and PhD students. - Demonstrated commitment to using innovative teaching methods and materials e.g. online and distance delivery techniques, team teaching skills. - Broad and in-depth knowledge of the Supply Chain Management discipline. - Broad and in-depth knowledge of the Supply Chain Management industry. - An emerging record of high-quality research and publishing at an international level and an active programme of scholarship. - Ability to make a significant contribution to school administration and at Division/University level where appropriate. - Proven ability to communicate and work effectively with staff and students. - Time management skills. - Commitment to attracting and supervising high quality postgraduate research students. - Commitment to applying for external research funding.
+- Demonstrates a high level of undergraduate teaching skills, including the ability to lecture to large numbers and conduct small group seminars and tutorials effectively. - Ability to provide a significant contribution to the graduate and postgraduate programme including the supervision of Honours, Masters and PhD students. - Demonstrated commitment to using innovative teaching methods and materials e.g. online and distance delivery techniques, team teaching skills. - Knowledge of a broad range of SCM/Logistics topics - An emerging record of high-quality research and publishing at an international level and an active programme of scholarship. - Ability to make a significant contribution to school administration and at Division/University level where appropriate. - A proven ability to communicate and work effectively with staff and students. - Time management skills. - Commitment to attracting and supervising high quality postgraduate research students. - Commitment to applying for external research funding.